K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

 ```
-Change users password in OpenPaaS.
+Change the user's password in OpenPaaS.
 ```